fbpx

 Dyslexia is considered to be a neurological disorder in the brain that causes information to be processed and interpreted differently, resulting in reading difficulties.

-The terms visual dyslexia and auditory dyslexia are often used by scholars to describe two main types of dyslexia.
+Scholars often use the terms visual dyslexia and auditory dyslexia to describe two main types of dyslexia.
 Visual dyslexia is a subtype of dyslexia that refers to children who struggle with reading because they have problems remembering and discriminating visual gestalts.
 Synonyms are surface dyslexia, dyseidetic dyslexia, and orthographic dyslexia.

 Symptoms and characteristics